Christian eschatology: The Millennium

 Thus, Revelation characterizes a millennium where Christ and the Father will rule over a theocracy of the righteous.
 While there are an abundance of biblical references to such a kingdom of God throughout the Old and New Testaments, this is the only reference in the Bible to such a period lasting one thousand years.

-The literal belief in a thousand-year reign of Christ is a later development in Christianity, as it does not seem to have been present in first century texts.
+Most mainstream Christian denominations view the millennium as a symbolic number concurrent with Christ's present reign in heaven following his ascension.
+The Eastern Orthodox Church, Catholic Church, Old Catholic churches, Anglican Communion, and most mainline Protestant churches are generally amillennial.
+Philippe Bobichon argues the literal belief in a thousand-year reign of Christ is a later development in Christianity, as it does not seem to have been present in first century texts.